spotlightpa/poor-richard/content/news/2022-11-16-SPLHOUSECONTFINAL.md

 +++
 arc-id = "3L6AF6P2S5BFRJYO2W7RB4ILJU"
-authors = ["Stephen Caruso"]
-blurb = "Democrats have not controlled the chamber for more than a decade, and the win will allow lawmakers to advance policy priorities like raising the minimum wage." byline = "Stephen Caruso of Spotlight PA" description = "The party picked up 12 seats during the 2022 midterm election. " image = "external/hrv6gh5799y89bbtrkwgv4jptc.jpeg" image-credit = "Amanda Berg"
+authors = ["Stephen Caruso", "Katie Meyer"] blurb = "Democrats have not controlled the chamber for more than a decade, and the win will allow lawmakers to advance policy priorities like raising the minimum wage." byline = "Stephen Caruso of Spotlight PA and Katie Meyer of Spotlight PA" description = "The party picked up 12 seats during the 2022 midterm election. " image = "external/hrv6gh5799y89bbtrkwgv4jptc.jpeg" image-credit = "Amanda Berg"